-In this tutorial we will show you how to disable root SSH access on your CentOS 7.
-By default when you install CentOS 7 and SSH server, the root account automatically have remote access via SSH.
+In this tutorial, we will show you how to disable root SSH access on CentOS 7.
+By default when you install CentOS 7 and SSH server, the root account automatically has remote access via SSH.
 This can be dangerous.
 If the root account password falls into the wrong hands, your server is at the mercy of the bad guys with the password.
-They can delete every file and folder on the server and take down the entire system with few commands.
+They can delete every file and folder on the server and take down the entire system with a few commands.
 That’s why limiting the root account from directly accessing the server is recommended.

 Note: Before you disable SSH logins for the root account, you must create a normal user account.
 (Otherwise, you will be unable to access your server when you disable the root account for SSH logins.)

 - A server running one of the following operating systems: CentOS 7 or RHEL-based.